 If you're looking for alternative apartment options, have a look on Airbnb.
 I use Booking for hotels, but I always check Airbnb for apartments as they have such a large selection.

-If you already have an account and found this post useful, please consider booking your next Airbnb through my link.
+If you found this post useful, please consider booking your next Airbnb through my link.
 I'll earn a small commission while the price for you stays exactly the same.
 Income like this helps me travel independently and create new content.

 Pin for later